bauyrjanj/rasa/README.md

   ```

-# Challenges faced
+## Challenges faced

+I face the following error when trying to load the model with "rasa shell"

     ERROR:  Could not load model due to Domain specification has changed.
 You MUST retrain the policy.
 Detected mismatch in domain specification.
 The following states have been
             - removed: slot_status_4
             - added:    .
-# Solution:
+## Solution:

-    Made changes to the order of components in the pipeline and also changed the types of the slots.
+Made changes to the order of components in the pipeline and also changed the types (text vs categorical etc.) of the slots.
 After making these changes, the error disappeared.
-I never encountered this issue with the rasa==2.5.0 so this was new.
+I never encountered this issue with the rasa==2.5.0 before so this was new to me.

-# Decisions
+## Decisions

-  ** Pipeline
+### Pipeline

   At first, I tried the following pipeline.
 The reason for that was it is a recommended pipeline for a simple bot that is in english language and have very little data.
 But the I couldn't get it to work because I needed tensorflow_text
   and I couldn't get the tensorflow_text work with the rasa 1.10.12 and tensorflow 2.1.0.